mguella/Ticketswap/README.md

 ## Solution & Test Scenarios

-The solution is written in Javascript using Mocha test framework, Chai assertion library and mochawesome for report generation.
+The solution is written in Javascript with Selenium WebDriver using Mocha test framework, Chai assertion library and mochawesome for report generation.
+An alternative solution was written with Python with Selenium WebDriver and unittest framework.
+Javascript was selected as the solution was more finalized and the results were more presentable.

 **Scenario #1 :** A user searches the site for an event.
 **Expected result :** The results of a search query should partially match the query itself.